 - El clásico Free Bilingual reader

-Discussion of the traditional rivalry that exists between the Real Madrid and Barcelona football teams.
-It can help you practise comparatives and superlatives.
+This discussion of the traditional rivalry that exists between the Real Madrid and Barcelona football teams can help you practise comparatives and superlatives.

 - España, un país seguro